Randall L. Gibson

-Randall Lee Gibson (September 10, 1832 - December 15, 1892) was an American attorney and politician, elected as a member of the House of Representatives and U.S. Senator from Louisiana.
+Randall Lee Gibson (September 10, 1832 - December 15, 1892) was an American attorney and politician, elected as a member of the House of Representatives and U.S. senator from Louisiana.
 He served as a brigadier general in the Confederate States Army.
 Later he was a regent of the Smithsonian Institution, and a president of the board of administrators of Tulane University.

 Early life

 Gibson was born in 1832 at "Spring Hill", Versailles, Kentucky, the son of Tobias Gibson, a planter and slaveholder.
 His mother was from a slaveholding family in Lexington, Kentucky.

-His paternal great-grandfather was Gideon Gibson Jr., who was likely born in the colony of South Carolina in 1731.
-His great-great-grandfather, Gideon Gibson, was a free man of color who was married to a white woman, and had owned land and a few slaves in Virginia (likely where he was born) and North Carolina, before migrating with other settlers to South Carolina in the 1730s.
-The government was worried that he might provoke a slave revolt and the colonial governor had an interview with him.
-Learning about his life, the governor declared him a free man with all privileges, and granted him land.
+His paternal great-grandfather was Gideon Gibson Jr., a free man of color who was likely born in the colony of South Carolina in 1731.

 Gibson's father moved his family to Louisiana when Randall was a child, where the youth was educated in local academies.
 He went to college in the North, graduating from Yale University in 1853, where he was a member of the Skull and Bones society.
 He returned to Louisiana to study for his bachelor of laws (LL.B) from the University of Louisiana Law School, later Tulane University.